wombleton/gitlaw-nz/acts/C/Criminal Disclosure Act 2008.md

     (2) Information required to be disclosed to, and any notice or application required to be given to or served on, a defendant under this Act may, if the defendant is represented by counsel, be given by any of the methods described in subsection (1) to the defendant's counsel.

-    (3) If information or a notice or application is posted to any person (whether physically or by electronic means), it will be treated as having been received by that person not later than 4 days after the date on which it was posted, unless the person proves that, otherwise than through fault on the person's part, it was not so received.
+    (3) If information or a notice or application is posted to any person (whether physically or by electronic means), it will be treated as having been received by that person not later than 3 working days after the date on which it was posted, unless the person proves that, otherwise than through fault on the person's part, it was not so received.

     (4) Information required to be disclosed under this Act may be disclosed in whatever form (including electronically) that the person disclosing the information holds it in at the time the obligation to disclose arises and that is readily accessible to the defendant.

+    Section 10(3): amended, on 1 July 2013, by [section 8][59] of the Criminal Disclosure Amendment Act 2011 (2011 No 86).

 ##### 11 Exercise of defendant's rights and duties by defendant's counsel